10 Habits that will destroy your mental health

 Most people try to find comfort when they feel difficult emotions.
 One of the most common coping mechanisms is comfort eating.

-Comfort eating will often make you eat much more than you feel good about.
-It can make you feel physically sick.
+Comfort eating will often make you eat much more than you feel good about, to the point where you feel physically sick.
 When things have calmed down, it will be followed by guilt and shame.
-If it becomes a habit, shame and guilt will create a downward spiral in your mental health.
+If it becomes a habit, the shame and guilt will create a downward spiral in your mental health.

 Comfort eating has negative long-term consequences besides obesity.
-If you eat every time, you feel a certain emotion, you can begin to associate that emotion with being hungry.
+If you eat every time you feel a certain emotion, you can begin to associate that emotion with being hungry.
+Slowly, you’ll lose your ability to recognize emotions.

 Find other ways to deal with negative emotions.
 Take a walk, talk to a friend, hit the gym, or do something that can soothe you.